RichardOtter/Genealogy-scripts/RM/Color from Group/ReadMe.txt

 =========================================================================DIV80==
 TODO

-Consider adding ability
+*  Consider adding abilities:
-to specify color by name, color set by name. to rename a color to the group that it represents
+*  to specify color by name, color set by name.
+*  to rename a color to the group that it represents
+*  ?? what would you find useful?

 =========================================================================DIV80==